OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

         sourceId = get the database id of unit that is associated with source
         // Find the conversion from the start to end of path.
         {slope, intercept, suffix} = pathConversion(path)
-        // The name of the needed unit is the last unit name on the path + " of " and the suffix of start of path.
+        // The name of the needed unit is the last unit name on the path + " of " and the suffix of the path.
-        String unitName = destinationId.name + " of " + suffix of source of first vertex in path
+        String unitName = destinationId.name + " of " + suffix
         // See if this unit already exists.
 Would if this was done before where this path existed.
         Unit neededSuffixUnit = Unit.getByName(unitName, conn)
         if (neededSuffixUnit does not exist) {
           // Add this as a new units where: name and identifier is unitName, type_of_unit is Unit.type.suffix,
           // displayable and primary is the same as destination.
+          // Note a type_of_unit of suffix is different than a unit with a suffix string.
           // Note the admin can later change identifier, displayable and primary to something else
           // since OED does not recreate the unit if it exists so those changes will stay.
           Unit newUnit = new Unit(undefined, unitName, unitName, unused, <sec_of_unit of source>, Unit.type.suffix, -1, "", <displayable of destination>, <primary of destination>, "suffix unit created by OED") newUnit.insert(conn)
           // We now need to add the conversion for the new unit.
-          // The suffix should be the suffix of the first vertex in the path as was used above unless there are
-          // two suffix units on the path.
-We are not doing that at this time.
-          // We could check this to be sure the code is working as expected.
           // Create the conversion from the prefix unit to this new unit.
           Conversion newConversion = new Conversion(sourceId, destinationId, false, slope, intercept, "created by OED for unit with prefix") newConversion.insert(conn)